nextflow-io/nextflow/docs/process.rst

   }

-In the above example, the file name of the input file is set by using the current value of the ``x`` input value.
+In the above example, the file of the input file is set by using the current value of the ``x`` input value.

 This allows you to stage the input files in the script working directory with a name that is coherent with the current execution context.

+.. tip:: In most cases, you won't need to use dynamic file names, because each process is executed in its own private temporary directory, and input files are staged automatically to this directory by the framework.
+This guarantees that input files having the same name won't override each other.

 Input of type 'stdin'
 -----------------------

-The ``stdin`` input classifier allows you the forwarding of the value received from a channel to the `standard input <http://en.wikipedia.org/wiki/Standard_streams#Standard_input_.28stdin.29>`_ of the command executed by the process.
+The ``stdin`` input qualifier allows you the forwarding of the value received from a channel to the `standard input <http://en.wikipedia.org/wiki/Standard_streams#Standard_input_.28stdin.29>`_ of the command executed by the process.
 For example::